 Finally, no glasses vendor could be great without basic square frames.
-And while we’re a sucker for that classic tortoise-shell look and the uber-trendy thin metal frames that are ubiquitous in 2020, we also love this colorful option.
-If you aren’t afraid of a little color, these blue square frames will give you a distinctive look that sets you apart from the crowd.
+And while we’re a sucker for that classic tortoise-shell look and the uber-trendy thin metal frames that are ubiquitous in 2021, we also love this simple taupe option.
+Alternatively, if you aren’t afraid of a little color, pick up these square frames in navy ombre or regular ombre for a distinctive look that sets you apart from the crowd.

 3. Liingo Eyewear

 If EyeBuyDirect is the Home Depot of online glasses retailers, Liingo Eyewear is the local hardware store.
 What they do not offer in customization and variety of frames and lenses they make up for with excellent customer policies.